nubenetes/awesome-kubernetes/docs/gitops.md

 	- Closed loop (build the delivery pipeline for integration testing for resource changes)

 ## Git Repositories Structures
-- [GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.
+- [==dzone: GitOps: How to Ops Your Git the Right Way== 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.

 ## GitOps Tools
 - [FluxCD, ArgoCD or Jenkins X: Which Is the Right GitOps Tool for You?](https://blog.container-solutions.com/fluxcd-argocd-or-jenkins-x-which-is-the-right-gitops-tool-for-you)